andreadjemison/project2/readme.md

 # Overview
-At Drea's Medicinal Herb Shop, we strive to give the best quality herbs and also helpful suggestions to aleviate any ailment you or your loved one may have.
+At Drea's Medicinal Herb Shop, we strive to give the best quality herbs and also helpful suggestions to alleviate any ailment you or your loved one may have.
 <br><br>
 ## Happy Shopping!